-A business’ website or app can leave a lasting impression on a customer — and whether that impression is good or bad can depend on a lot of factors.
+A business’ website or app can leave a lasting impression on a customer — and whether that impression is good or bad can depend on many factors.

 As observed by a web design agency, digital trends that are rapidly evolving can make your website feel old and outdated.
 While a redesign may be desirable sometimes, you may not have the time or resources to invest in such a massive project.
 To help you overcome this challenge, we’ve put together a list of 10 simple ways you can improve your user experience design to make it more helpful and useful.

 What Is UX Design?